SamuelScotts/socialise-vue/README.md

 # Socialise
-Msc in Web Technologies - Mobile Applications Development (UI111012)
+Msc in Web Technologies - Mobile Applications Development (UI111012) - Project App

 Socialise - A student hangout app, built using Ionic and Vuejs.
 Written in Typescript/Javascript.
 Firebase on the backend for authentication and data persistence.